syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

     }
 }
 {% endhighlight %}

-## Load SfPopupLayout in ItemTapped event of SfListView
+{% endtabs %}

-SfPopupLayout allows you to open it in the ItemTapped event of SfListView.
+## open SfPopupLayout in ItemTapped event of SfListView

-Refer the below code example to show the popup in Item tapped event.
+The SfPopupLayout allows opening it in the ItemTapped event of the SfListView.

 {% tabs %}
 {% highlight xaml %}